Anoncheg1/pinyin-isearch/README.md

 # pinyin-isearch
 Emacs package with minor mode that allow search pinyin ignoring tones.

-Again, allow to search with pinyin in pinyin but ignore tone marks for speed.
+Again, allow to search with pinyin in pinyin but ignore tone diacritical marks for speed.

 It replaces isearch-search-fun-function with our function that replace search string with regex that ignore tones.